ShishirPatil/gorilla/berkeley-function-call-leaderboard/data/README.md

 ### Dataset Description

+**Chatting Capability**: In Chatting Capability, we design scenarios where no functions are passed in, and the users ask generic questions - this is similar to using the model as a general-purpose chatbot.
+We evaluate if the model is able to output chat messages and recognize that it does not need to invoke any functions.
+Note the difference with “Relevance” where the model is expected to also evaluate if any of the function input are relevant or not.

-**Simple**: Generic evaluation contains the simplest but most commonly seen format: the user supplies one JSON function document, with one and only one function call will be invoked.
+**Simple**: In simple function category, we contain the simplest but most commonly seen format: the user supplies one JSON function document, with one and only one function call will be invoked.

 **Multiple Function**: In multiple function category, a user question that only invokes one function call out of 2 - 4 JSON function documentations.
 The model needs to be capable of selecting the best function to invoke according to user provided context.